jeromg/nixos/README.md

-# nixos
-NixOS installation and configuration
+# NixOS installation scripts (work in progress)

-This is my own attempt at building NixOS from scratch
+This is my own attempt at building NixOS from scratch.
+This provides the bare minimum at the moment, I'll be working on it before I can install NixOS as (hopefully) my daily driver.

 This repo includes:
   - a partitioning script using ZFS with native encryption